 Exhibit Photo Gallery

 Miguel Ángel Alamilla is a Mexican artist who specializes in poetic, non-figurative sculpture, paintings, and drawings.
-He is of a generation of artists influenced by Mexico’s historical movements, focusing on abstraction and giving viewers the freedom to interpret his work as they see fit.

 Rina Lazo, the Guatemalan Mexican painter, got her start in the 1940s as one of Diego Rivera’s assistants.